uncouthregions/jonathanpaulmitchell/content/posts/disability-technology-time.md

 [^17]: Admittedly, I am stretching Ihde's argument beyond its original scope.
 I propose that while modifications of environments differ in certain aspects from technologies worn in and on the body, they each are examples of ways in which there is a technological modification of the body-world relation.

-[^18]: Lucas D. Introna, "Towards a [Post-human Intra-actional Account]{.nocase} of Sociomaterial Agency (and Morality)," in *The Moral Status of Technical Artefacts*, ed.
+[^18]: Lucas D. Introna, "Towards a Post-human Intra-actional Account of Sociomaterial Agency (and Morality)," in *The Moral Status of Technical Artefacts*, ed.
 Peter Kroes and Peter-Paul Verbeek, Philosophy of Engineering and Technology (Dordrecht: Springer, 2014), 31--53.

 [^19]: Stiegler, *Technics and Time*, 128.